-1. 1.
-Building Area Calculations: For purposes of building area calculations, measurements are to be taken from outside of exterior walls to outside of exterior walls.

-A. Total gross square feet of residential use

-(not including basement or attic areas) gsf

-B. Total gross square feet of commercial use

-(not including basement or attic areas) gsf

-C. Total gross square feet of common area gsf

-D. Does the building have a non-garage basement area with exposed/walkout sides?
-No

-Yes, it has a total of: gsf

-E. Does the building have an attic area with 6 feet or more of clear heightNo ?

-Yes, it has a total of: gsf

-F. Total of A+B+C+D+E= gsf

-G. Total gross square feet of garage: gsf

-2. Total Cost of Lot: \$

-3. Total of Indirect Construction Costs (Design Fees, DRC Fees, Building Permit, Etc.): \$

-4. Total of Direct Construction Costs, including material and labor:

-A. Preparation: \$

-B. Rough Structure: \$

-C. Full Enclosure: \$

-D. Finishing Trades: \$

-E. Completion and Inspection: \$

-5. Total landscape Cost + Irrigation Costs \$

-6. Total Cost per Square Foot: (Calculated by dividing the total of 2,3,4 and 5 above by 1F above) \$sf
+are to be taken from outside of exterior walls to outside of exterior walls.
+A. Total gross square feet of residential use (not including basement or attic areas) gsf Total gross square feet of commercial use (not including basement or attic areas) gsf C. Total gross square feet of common area gsf D. Does the building have a non-garage basement area with exposeNo ed/walkout sides?
+Yes, it has a total of: gsf E. Does the building have an attic area with 6 feet or more of clear h neight?
+Yes, it has a total of: gsf F. Total of A+B+C+D+E= gsf G. Total gross square feet of garage: gsf 2.
+Total Cost of Lot: \$ 3.
+Total of Indirect Construction Costs (Design Fees, DRC Fees, Building Permit, Etc.): \$ Total of Direct Construction Costs, including material and labor: A. Preparation: \$ B. Rough Structure: \$ C. Full Enclosure: \$ D. Finishing Trades: \$ E. Completion and Inspection: \$ 5.
+Total landscape Cost + Irrigation Costs \$ 6.
+Total Cost per Square Foot: (Calculated by dividing the total of 2,3,4 and 5 above by 1F a \$sf